oguapi/FlaskOpenCVBackground/README.md

 MediaPipe offers ML solutions for live and streaming medio.
 The selfie segmentation segments the prominent humans in the scene.
 This provide 2 model based on MobileNetV3, a general model and a landscape model.
 For more information visit the [page](https://google.github.io/mediapipe/solutions/selfie_segmentation).

+## Flask
+Flask is a lightweight WSGI (Web Server Gateway Interface) web application framework.
+The offitial respository for installation guide and example is [here](https://github.com/pallets/flask/tree/2.2.3).

 ## Result
 The result obteined to  run the Flask app